jmoyson/jmoyson.com/src/pages/blog/2020-05-24-setup-prettier-and-eslint-in-vscode.en.md

 title: Setup Prettier and ESLint in VSCode
 date: 2020-05-24T12:04:22.699Z
-description: Quick tutorial on how to configure the Prettier and ESLint plugin to have clean and formatted project automatically.
+description: Quick tutorial on how to configure the Prettier and ESLint plugin in VSCode to have a clean and formatted code automatically your Node.js project
 featuredpost: false
 featuredimage: /img/vscode-logo.png
 tags: